frictionlessdata/frictionless-prototype-py/docs/target/validating-data/README.md

 Tabular data validation is a process of identifying tabular problems that have place in your data for further correction.
-Let's explore how Frictionless helps to achieve this tasks using an invalid data table example:
+Let's explore how Frictionless helps to achieve these tasks using an invalid data table example:

 ```bash